Hong Kong regulatory compliance

 3.4 It is a defence if a person dealt or counselled or procured another to deal in a corporation’s listed securities or their derivatives:

 - he did not select or advise on the selection of such listed securities or derivatives; and

 - he did not know that the person for whom he acted was connected with that corporation or had the inside information.

-- the dealing was off-market in Hong Kong and:
+It will be a defence if the dealing occurred off-market in Hong Kong and:

-- where a person dealt in listed securities or their derivatives, he and the other party entered into the dealing directly with each other and at the time of the dealing, the other party knew, or ought reasonably to have known, of the inside information; or
+- at the time of the dealing, the other party knew, or ought reasonably to have known, of the inside information; or

 - where a person counselled or procured another person to deal in listed securities or their derivatives, he counselled or procured the other party to enter into the dealing directly with him and at that time the other party knew, or ought reasonably to have known, of the inside information.